TheOdinProject/css-exercises/CONTRIBUTING.md

 1) Find an issue that is not currently assigned to anyone.
     * A couple of good places to start are issues with the `Status: Help Wanted` or `Type: Good First Issue` labels.
 You can filter the issues list to only show ones with these (or any) specific labels to make them easier to find.
+    * You can also filter out any issues with the `Status: In Progress` label, so that you only see issues that haven't been assigned to anyone.

 2) Ask to be assigned the issue by a maintainer.
     * **If you are not a maintainer, do not give others permission to work on an issue**